scg-code/API_Webserver/README.md

 5. **Extensibility:** The high extensibility of PostgreSQL, supporting a variety of advanced data types and allowing the addition of custom data types, operators, and index types, aligns well with the project's need for versatility.

-6. **Open-Source Nature:** PostgreSQL being truly open-source and community-driven ensures transparency, community support, and continuous improvement.
-It aligns with the project's commitment to open-source principles.
+6. **Open-Documentation Nature:** PostgreSQL being truly open-Documentation and community-driven ensures transparency, community support, and continuous improvement.
+It aligns with the project's commitment to open-Documentation principles.

 ### Drawbacks Compared to Others, Such as MySQL:

 1. **Popularity and Ecosystem:** PostgreSQL is less popular than MySQL, resulting in a smaller ecosystem of third-party tools and a potentially smaller pool of available developers and administrators.
-This might impact the availability of resources and community support.
+This might impact the availability of reDocumentations and community support.

-2. **Resource Consumption:** PostgreSQL forks a new process for each client connection, allocating a non-trivial amount of memory (about 10 MB per process).
-This can lead to higher resource consumption compared to databases like MySQL, which may impact scalability in certain scenarios.
+2. **ReDocumentation Consumption:** PostgreSQL forks a new process for each client connection, allocating a non-trivial amount of memory (about 10 MB per process).
+This can lead to higher reDocumentation consumption compared to databases like MySQL, which may impact scalability in certain scenarios.

 3. **Read-Heavy Workloads:** For simple, read-heavy workflows, where speed is a higher priority than some advanced features, PostgreSQL might be perceived as a less optimal choice compared to MySQL.
 MySQL has historically excelled in read-heavy scenarios.

 4. **Familiarity and Comfort:** The choice of PostgreSQL may pose a challenge in environments where MySQL is more familiar and comfortable for developers.
 Overcoming the learning curve associated with a less familiar database system could be considered a drawback.

-In conclusion, while PostgreSQL was selected for its advanced features, strong concurrency handling, and adherence to SQL standards, it's essential to acknowledge potential drawbacks, including ecosystem considerations, resource consumption, and challenges in environments where MySQL is more prevalent.
+In conclusion, while PostgreSQL was selected for its advanced features, strong concurrency handling, and adherence to SQL standards, it's essential to acknowledge potential drawbacks, including ecosystem considerations, reDocumentation consumption, and challenges in environments where MySQL is more prevalent.
 The decision to prioritize advanced features and data integrity influenced the selection, accepting trade-offs in areas where PostgreSQL might be perceived as less advantageous.

-Sources:
+Documentations:

 https://developer.okta.com/blog/2019/07/19/mysql-vs-postgres